KudaBotTestings/AlphX/README.md

 After you have installed the node package yarn cd into the [js folder](js) and run ```yarn run start``` to start the bot!

-This page is only accessible if your a bot developer for kuda's bot testings